stevederico/SDLoginKit/README.md

 SDLoginKit is meant to save you time so you can focus on what matters, application logic.
 The library is still a little green behind the ears and I would love to see any issues or pull request you may have.
 There is a sample project if you have any question on how it all works.

+Submit an Pull Request/Issue/Enhancement and keep up with my progress in the [worklog](https://github.com/stevederico/SDLoginKit/blob/master/_worklog).

-We are working to create pre-defined implementations for different authentication systems like the following:
+I am working to create pre-defined implementations for different authentication systems like the following:
 * Devise
 * OmniAuth
 * Your-favorite-authenication

-Please help us by submitting a generic implementation with your back-end of choice.
+Please help me by submitting a generic implementation with your back-end of choice.

 Overall, this is a great way to get your authentication up and running then you can go from there.